Where to stay in Breb, Romania and surroundings

 While we cannot provide accommodation for workshop or event participants ourselves, we have a wonderful selection of friends and neighbors who can!
-Besides, we should like to leave the fun and level of comfort for you to choose – everything from a hostel with camping, through a self-catering wooden home, to a traditional hotel room – Breb surely has a cozy shelter for you to unwind and relax in at the end of each day.
+Besides, we should like to leave the fun and level of comfort for you to choose – everything from fishing and glamping, a hostel with camping, through a self-catering wooden home, to a traditional hotel room – Breb and its surroundings surely has a cozy shelter for you to unwind and relax in at the end of each day.

 Babou Maramureș – a beautiful campsite and hostel surrounded by peace and quiet on the edge of the village.
 Prices for camping range from 25 RON adult/night to 50 RON per person/night in the hostel.

 The Village Hotel – these carefully reconstructed wooden homes are centrally located, and they are the perfect place to be, if you want the freedom of cooking for yourself, as every home has its own fully equipped kitchen.
 Breakfast ingredients (cheese, eggs, vegetables, fruit, yogurt and more) are provided in the nightly fee.
 If you are coming to the workshop with friends, you can share the cost of renting your own home for a few days, even a week!
 Prices range from €30-60 per night, depending on whether you rent a single room, or an entire home.